TaylorJadin/jadin.me/content/posts/2023/07/our-disney-trip/index.md

 ## Thursday: Magic Kingdom pt.
 2

-On Thursday we actually did a second day at the Magic Kingdom so Nat so we could do a few rides and so Nat could do the Bibbidi Bobbidi Boutique!
+On Thursday we actually did a second day at the Magic Kingdom so Nat could do the Bibbidi Bobbidi Boutique!
 Abby and I also took the opportunity to go do a few rides on our own, including Haunted Mansion and Tron Lightcycle Run (which blew my mind).

 {{< foldergallery src="june-15" >}}